adrianomartino/amartino/_posts/2019-04-22-test-title.md

 * Bring and manage a team when you need an extra push
 * Get your team set up for ongoing content production

 And you?
-At which stage are you?
-Have you tried producing video yet?
 What is your approach?